hsf-training/hsf-training-cicd/_episodes/11-skim-milk.md

 {: .callout}

 Let's go ahead and commit those changes and see if the run job succeeded or not.

+- If you use the file in a public space, your job will succeed.
+- If you use the file in a CERN-restricted space, your job will fail with a similar error below:

 ~~~
 $ ./skim root://eosuser.cern.ch//eos/user/g/gstark/AwesomeWorkshopFeb2020/GluGluToHToTauTau.root skim_ggH.root 19.6 11467.0 0.1